janmerhar/txtemplate/README.md

 npm run build
 ```

+6. Compiled JavaScript code will be available inside `dist` folder.

 # Usage

-Scripts are located in `bin` folder.
-You can run them with `node`.
-Note, you need to compile TypeScript into JavaScript before you can run them.
+Script is located in `bin` folder.
+You can run it with `ts-node`.
+Note, if you want to run JavaScript script, you fill find compiled executable in `dist/bin` folder.

 ## Template CLI

+To use CLI you need to install package from NPM using `npm install txtemplate -g`.
+Afterwards you can run the CLI using `txtemplate` command.

 ```
 Usage: template [options]